chaimeleon-eu/helm-chart-common/README.md

 This is a guide to create a Helm chart for deploying a workstation in the CHAIMELEON platform.
 We recommend to take one of our charts as an example:
- - [helm-chart-desktop-tensorflow](https://github.com/chaimeleon-eu/helm-chart-desktop-tensorflow) or [helm-chart-desktop-pytorch] (https://github.com/chaimeleon-eu/helm-chart-desktop-pytorch): for a chart of desktop type.
+ - [helm-chart-desktop-tensorflow](https://github.com/chaimeleon-eu/helm-chart-desktop-tensorflow): if you want to create a chart of type desktop.
- - [helm-chart-jupyter-tensorflow](https://github.com/chaimeleon-eu/helm-chart-jupyter-tensorflow) or [helm-chart-jupyter-pytorch](https://github.com/chaimeleon-eu/helm-chart-jupyter-pytorch): for a chart of web application type.
+ - [helm-chart-jupyter-tensorflow](https://github.com/chaimeleon-eu/helm-chart-jupyter-tensorflow): if you want to create a chart of type web application.

 ### Images